MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 ## Get-AksHciLogs command may fail
 With large clusters the Get-AksHciLogs command may throw an exception, fail to enumerate nodes or will not generate c:\wssd\wssdlogs.zip output file.
-This is because the PowerShell command to zip a file `Compress-Archive` has an output file size limit of 2GB.
+This is because the PowerShell command to zip a file `Compress-Archive` has an output file size limit of 2 GB.
 This issue will be fixed in a later release.

 ## Azure Kubernetes Service PowerShell deployment does not check for available memory before creating a new target cluster